I’m worried about my housing situation.

 If you are a tenant concerned about potential eviction:

-- The Stockton COVID-19 Homeless Prevention Rental Assistance Program is providing temporary financial relief for eligible persons experiencing difficulty making rent and/or utility payments due to a loss of household income as a result of COVID-19.
+- The City of Stockton COVID 19 Rental/Mortgage Assistance Program is providing temporary financial relief for eligible persons experiencing difficulty making rent and/or utility payments due to a loss of household income as a result of COVID-19.

 - The program eligibility and guidelines can be found in the application at www.stocktonca.gov/housing.
 Questions regarding completed applications should be directed to Central Valley Low Income Housing Corp. at (209) 472-7200 or email@example.com.